openvinotoolkit/openvino/src/bindings/python/src/openvino/preprocess/README.md

 # Torchvision to OpenVINO preprocessing converter

-Torchvision to OpenVINO preprocessing converter allows you to use an existing `torchvision.transforms` object to automatically translate it to OpenVINO preprocessing.
+The Torchvision to OpenVINO preprocessing converter enables the use of an existing `torchvision.transforms` object to automatically translate it to OpenVINO preprocessing.
 It is then being embedded into the model, resulting in better inference performance.

 ## Supported transforms